VincentRitchie/Basic-Port-Scanner/README.md

 # Basic-Port-Scanner
 Basic Port Scanner  This repository contains a Python implementation of a basic port scanner.
 The port scanner allows users to scan a specified range of ports on a target IP address to identify open ports.
 The program uses sockets to attempt connections to the specified ports and reports which ports are open.

 Features

-- Port Scanning**: Scan a range of ports on a target IP address to identify open ports.
+- Port Scanning: Scan a range of ports on a target IP address to identify open ports.
-- Socket Programming**: Utilizes Python's socket library for network communication.
+- Socket Programming: Utilizes Python's socket library for network communication.
-- Customizable Port Range**: Specify the start and end ports for the scanning range.
+- Customizable Port Range: Specify the start and end ports for the scanning range.

 Usage
 1. Clone the repository:
     PShell
     git clone https://github.com/yourusername/port-scanner.git